gulrukhk/CAPE-test/readme.md

 # CAPE Pretraining on MIMIC ECG Dataset

-This repository contains a small working example demonstrating **CAPE** performance with a supervised training using the **PTB-XL** dataset.
-An MLP model is trained to predict age and sex for the BIDMC dataset.
+This repository contains a small working example demonstrating **CAPE** performance with supervised training for the **PTB-XL** dataset.
+MLP models trained to predict age and sex for features extracted from the BIDMC dataset.
 The MLP is tested on features from CODE15 and PTB-XL datasets.

 ---